khushi-gunnu17/GoLang/23_myModules/go_mod_notes.md

 - go run main.go = brings everything from the web or cache

-- go run mod=vendor main.go
+- go run -mod=vendor main.go  - then it first look into the vendor and brings everything from there and not from web.